michalzobec/PowerShell/Get-SamAccountName/ReadMe.md

 - filter and compare of the list of emails with Exchange list of existing mailbox;
 - get SamAccountName for each existing mailbox;
 - save list of SamAccountName to text file without separator's;
+- this script is writed for Exchange Server 2013;